mattjmorrison/django-media-masher/README.rst

 code logically separated into different directories, files, and written in a readable manner.
-At server startup time, all related files (see What are Related Files?) are optimized into a single file and put in your MASHER_OUTPUT_DIR.
+At server startup time, all related files (see What are Related Files?) are optimized into a single file and put in your STATIC_ROOT.
 Media Masher also generates a unique name for each unique combination of files and keeps track so it doesn't regenerate the same thing more than once.